pparrish/anima-yeii-core/src/character/CharacterCreator.doc.md

 ### category

-name of the category selected
+ñ name of the category selected

 Type: [string][37]